simonedimaria/simonedimaria.xyz/content/posts/Ctrl+Space-CTF-Finals-2025/RicingStar/index.md

 The Content Script running in pages listens for incoming `message` events, validates that the event origin matches the current page origin, and then validates the `options` object received with `validateInsertOptions` function before forwarding it to the background script.

 First of all, the `if (evt.origin !== window.origin) return;` check is, again, useless, since the content script is running in the page context, `evt.origin` will always match `window.origin`.
-Moreover, while this is kinda of ok in normal webpages for cross-site protection, **it's not in case of extensions**.
-Any origin could just dispatch a raw [`MessageEvent`](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent/MessageEvent) to the page, and it would trigger the content script event listener anyway, effectively bypassing any origin checks since `MessageEvent`'s constructor has an [`origin`](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent/MessageEvent#options) parameter that can be set to any value. the `Event`'s `isTrusted` property should always be checked in those cases, since dispatched raw `MessageEvent` instances will always have `isTrusted` set to `false`.
+Moreover, while this is kinda of ok in normal webpages for cross-site protection, **it's not in case for extensions**.
+Any origin can dispatch a raw [`MessageEvent`](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent/MessageEvent) to the page, and it will trigger the content script event listener anyway, effectively bypassing any origin checks, since `MessageEvent`'s constructor has an [`origin`](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent/MessageEvent#options) parameter that can be set to any value.
+The `Event`'s `isTrusted` property should always be checked in that case, since dispatched raw `MessageEvent` instances will always have `isTrusted` set to `false`.

 The `validateInsertOptions` function instead runs a few type checks and nullish/undefined checks on the passed properties, and particularly validates that:
 - Either `css` or `files` property is specified.
-- If `css` property is specified, it must be a string containing only CSS style rules (no `@import`, `@media`, `@supports`, `@namespace`, etc.) (I've just whitelisted the rules needed by the default CSS theme).
+- If `css` property is specified, it must be a string containing only CSS "style" rules (no `@import`, `@media`, `@supports`, `@namespace`, etc.) (I've just whitelisted the rules needed by the default CSS theme).
 - If `files` property is specified, all files must be from the extension's own origin.
 - If `origin` property is specified, it must be set to `"AUTHOR"`.

-***As these checks stand out, it's not possible to achieve any meaningful injection*** *(except for Firefox 0days :p)*.
+***As these checks stand, it's not possible to achieve any meaningful injection*** *(except for Firefox 0days :p)*.
 *But Why?*

 ## Stylesheets Origins
-The key is mainly on the `insertCSS` API `origin` parameter restriction to `"AUTHOR"` only.
-This parameter specifies the [stylesheet origin](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_cascade/Cascade#origin_types) it's being applied.
+The key is mainly in the `insertCSS` API `origin` parameter restriction to `"AUTHOR"` only.
+This parameter specifies the [stylesheet origin](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_cascade/Cascade#origin_types) being applied.

 From MDN Web Docs:

 > Author stylesheets are the most common type of stylesheet; these are the styles written by web developers. [...]
 The author, or web developer, defines the styles for the document using one or more linked or imported stylesheets, \<style\> blocks, and inline styles defined with the style attribute.
 These author styles define the look and feel of the website — its theme.

-Basically common known CSS styles applied by web pages.
+Basically commonly known CSS styles applied by web pages.
 So what are "*User stylesheets*" about then?

 > In most browsers, the user (or reader) of the website can choose to override styles using a custom user stylesheet designed to tailor the experience to the user's wishes.
 Depending on the user agent, user styles can be configured directly or added via browser extensions.

 Those have something to do with extensions!
 And these are exactly what type of stylesheets you're using when using custom `userChrome.css` themes on your riced Firefox setup!
-But how they differ in practice?
+But how do they differ in practice?
 User stylesheets have the higher precedence in the [CSS Cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_cascade), meaning they will always override Author stylesheets, even if the Author styles use `!important` rules.
-But apart from that, they also have sometimes access to internal or legacy features that only UA stylesheets have!
+But apart from that, they also sometimes have access to internal or legacy features that only UA stylesheets have!

 ## `@-moz-document` at-rule abuse
 For example, back in the days, Firefox allowed extensions to use `-moz-binding` CSS property, which allowed to bind XUL elements (Firefox's own UI elements!) to arbitrary XML files containing XBL components (definitely not safe at all).
 Those bindings had a weak "signed JAR" policy that could be bypassed and achieve UXSS! https://www.mozilla.org/en-US/security/advisories/mfsa2008-57/.
 **This is fun but 2008 is long gone, right?** (*Even tho they [restricted it to UA stylesheets only in 2019!](https://bugzilla.mozilla.org/show_bug.cgi?id=1523712)*)
 Yes, but more legacy features are still available.
 One of them is the [`-moz-document` CSS at-rule](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/At-rules/@document).
-This at-rule ***allows to apply CSS rules based on document's URL matching***.
+This at-rule ***allows to apply styling based on document's URL matching***.
 Ouch :/ Who ever thought that would be a good idea?
 The feature as MDN documents, it's obviously non-standard, and was deprecated in Firefox after [Firefox bug 1035091](https://bugzilla.mozilla.org/show_bug.cgi?id=1035091) that exposed clear security issues with it. **However, the rule is still supported in Firefox user stylesheets!**